HackerOS-Linux-System/.github/profile/README.md

 The Atomic edition is the immuntable edition of HackerOS.
 The system includes the Hammer tool for atomic updates, package installations, and container installations.
 The atomicity system applies to Btrfs snapshots.

 # How often is HackerOS released ?
-HackerOS is released every 2 or 3 weeks.
-Previously, it was released every 1 or 2 weeks.
-Xfce, Gnome and Hydra editions are available in versions x.0 and x.5.
-However, the LTS version is released in versions x.0.
+HackerOS is released monthly.
+Xfce, Gnome, and Hydra editions are available in versions x.0 and x.5.
+The LTS version is released in versions x.0.

 ## HackerOS CLI Tools:
 ### virus